cmaureir/progra-alma/lectures/week1/lecture1.rst

    Remember the **input()** and the **print** functions.

-2. You do not need to solve this exercise, the idea is to introduce into the programming world, giving to you a little taste of a Python code.
+2. You do not need to solve this exercise, the idea is to introduce yourself into the programming world, giving you a little taste of Python coding.

-   **Problem:** Design an algorithm to determinate if a natural number is prime or not.
+   **Problem:** Design an algorithm to determine if a natural number is prime or not.

-   Remember that a prime number is a number divisible only by `1` and `itself`, so we can catch a clue about how will be our algorithm.
+   Remember that a prime number is a number divisible only by `1` and `itself`, so we can catch a clue about how our algorithm could be.
    We need to search divisors between `2` and `(n-1)`.

-   Take a look of the follow flow diagram, that explain a solution algorithm:
+   Take a look of the following flow diagram, that explains a solution algorithm:

    .. image:: ../../diagrams/primes.png
       :alt: (primes flow diagram)

-   We need to start thinking that the number is prime, and if we found a divisor, we modify the assumption.
+   We need to start thinking that the number is prime, and if we find a divisor, we modify the assumption.
    At the end, we need to verify if the assumption is true or false to return the correct answer.